Nathravorn/statapp_language_model/project.md

 ## Tensorflow
-[X] Implement automatic logging of all training attempts [X] Overfit the model on a small dataset -> See `log.md` [ ] Make SparseCategoricalCrossentropy work and use it
+[X] Implement automatic logging of all training attempts [X] Overfit the model on a small dataset -> See `log.md` [ ] Dealing with the ratio (see log)
+    [ ] Try the TD Dense approach and log the results [ ] Try the Hyperparameter approach and log the results [ ] Make SparseCategoricalCrossentropy work and use it

 ## Common